 Money and Advice

-The University’s Hardship Fund will of course remain open to our enrolled students.
-As with all other applications to the Hardship Fund, we will assess applications on a case by case basis and we would encourage students affected by this, to apply.
+The University’s Hardship Fund is open to enrolled students.
+We will assess applications on a case by case basis and we would encourage students affected the ongoing pandemic to apply.

 Due to the limited scope of the fund, we cannot provide a commitment to make up for lost income or a guaranteed award for applicants.
 However, we can assure applicants that the current climate and the financial ramifications of it, will be taken into account in our assessment process and we will do our utmost to support those students who are in most need.